llvm/llvm-project/llvm/docs/Mdl/MachineDescriptionNotes.md

 #### **Latency References**

 A latency reference statement describes a single operand reference and/or resource references in a specified pipeline stage.
-It references instruction operands _by name, _as well as resource and port parameters, and ties the operations to named pipeline phases.
+It references instruction operands _by name_, as well as resource and port parameters, and ties the operations to named pipeline phases.

 Latency references have the following general form: